rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 ## What is container?
 An application and its dependencies packaged into one portable unit which is also light weight is referred to as a container.

-With the high rate of adoption of container deployments gave rise to widespread use of "kubernetes".
+he high rate of adoption of container deployments gave rise to widespread use of "kubernetes".
 So simply put without containers, kubernetes would not exist.

 Now with the above concepts in mind, let us proceed to address the main topic i.e.,\